Should You Get a Loan From Your Credit Card?

 If you switch to a card that offers a 0% rate for the first several months you have the account, you’ll fare better as long as you pay off the balance before the no-interest window closes.
 The Wells Fargo Platinum Visa and U.S. Bank Visa Platinum cards both recently charged zero interest on purchases for the first 18 months.

-If you prefer a personal loan, review offers from lenders at lendingtree.com (opens in new tab) and supermoney.com (opens in new tab).
+If you prefer a personal loan, review offers from lenders at lendingtree.com and supermoney.com.
 Lightstream, a division of SunTrust Bank, recently offered rates as low as 3.99% on personal loans.
 As you compare loans, check for origination fees and prepayment penalties.

-Lisa has spent more than15 years with Kiplinger’s Personal Finance and heads up the magazine’s annual rankings of the best banks, best rewards credit cards, and financial-services firms with the best customer service.
-She reports on a variety of other topics, too, from retirement to health care to money concerns for millennials.
+Lisa has been the editor of Kiplinger Personal Finance since June 2023.
+Previously, she spent more than a decade reporting and writing for the magazine on a variety of topics, including credit, banking and retirement.
 She has shared her expertise as a guest on the Today Show, CNN, Fox, NPR, Cheddar and many other media outlets around the nation.
 Lisa graduated from Ball State University and received the school’s “Graduate of the Last Decade” award in 2014.
 A military spouse, she has moved around the U.S. and currently lives in the Philadelphia area with her husband and two sons.

 -